chinamike65/hugo-tuolesi/content/book2/book2en.md

 Everyone should understand that praying to the guru to live for a long time has such an effect.

 Then why did the master get stomach cancer?

 It is the energy of exchanging bodhicitta that absorbs the suffering of others.

-There is a master in Guide in Qinghai Province called Master Taxiu, who is my master's master, that is, the master of Dharma King Yongzeng.
+There is a master in Gui De in Qinghai Province called Master Taxiu, who is my master's master, that is, the master of Dharma Master Yongzeng.

 At that time, there were many people with large tumors on their necks.